geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 That faith—yea Christian thou account’st them blest,<br>
 Who quit the world, upon some mountain crest<br>
 To tame their rebel flesh by fasts severe,<br>
-Vigil, and prayer, and penitence austere.”
+Vigil, and prayer, and penitence austere.”<br>
 “Aye, Mountain Chief, the anchorite we prize,<br>
 Yet holiest they,” the ardent youth replies,<br>
 “Who pure as hermits in their rock-hewn cell,<br>